DamengRandom/ts-2025-recalls/ts-recall-note.md

 ### Another good tips for type definition

 Always check the original provided API documentation to understand the type definitions before starting to define your own type definitions.
 Please READ the doc carefully.

+Any && Unknown && Never

+- Any is unsafe, unknown is safe, and never is strictest
+- Cannot assign unknown to anything
+- Cannot anything to never

 ### To be continued ...